joomla/Manual/docs/general-concept/dependencies.md

 [introduced the concept
 in 2009](http://fabien.potencier.org/do-you-need-a-dependency-injection-container.html).

-There's a variety of reasons why now is the right time to introduce these into Joomla 4:
+There's a variety of reasons why it is the right time to introduce these into Joomla 4:

 1.  **Testing** - one of the themes of Joomla 3 has been buggy releases.